json-api/json-api/recommendations/index.md

 must be addressable by ID, while collections are represented as arrays in transport documents because order is significant.

+### Resource Types <a href="#urls-resource-types" id="urls-resource-types" class="headerlink"></a>

+Rules for declaring resource type identifiers are beyond the scope of the base JSON API specification.
+However, because resource types form the basis of the URL design recommendations below, it is recommended that type identifiers be chosen that directly map to an API's URLs.

+Choose lower-case, dasherized, and pluralized names for resource types to avoid requiring any translation between types and URLs.
+This format is also consistent with requirements for attribute and association names.

+For example, a blog might implement the resource types `"blog-posts"` and `"authors"`.

 ### URLs for Resource Collections <a href="#urls-resource-collections" id="urls-resource-collections" class="headerlink"></a>

-The URL for a collection of resources **SHOULD** be formed from the resource type.
+It is recommended that the URL for a collection of resources be formed from the resource type.

-For example, a collection of resources of type "photos" will have the URL:    <!-- Do you mean type 'photo'? -->
+For example, a collection of resources of type `"photos"` will have the URL:

 ```text
 /photos